rbnpi/SonicPi-4tronixCube-Bit/README.md

 The folder SP-files contains programs which run in Sonic Pi version 3.0.1 on a separate computer.
 Tested on Mac and Pi3
 testerCube.rb and testerSound.rb run together in separate Sonic Pi buffers.
-(Run testerSound first, then testerCube)
+(Run testerSound first, then testerCube) Similarly ragtimeCube.rb and ragtimeMusic.rb run together in separate Sonic Pi buffers.
+(Run ragtimeMusic.rb first then ragtimeCube.rb which cues the music to start).

 CubeWorkout has separate Pi and Mac versions (The Mac version is too long to run in a single buffer, so is split into two parts which run consequetively.